 The strengths of the AK platform are its overall simplicity, reliability, and ease of use.
 The whole point of Kalashnikov’s original design was to have something that would not only be easy to produce, but easy to maintain and use, and easy to keep running in the field, far from an armory and any chance of repair.

 The AK platform is, typically, less accurate than say, an AR-15 of similar price and manufacturing quality.
 This is because of the looser tolerances and overall lower precision required when making an AK-47.

 That doesn’t mean the AK variant is poorly designed…far from it.
 If you want a gun to keep running in even the most adverse conditions, when it’s full of mud, blood, sand, and sweat, looser tolerances make sense, especially 70 years ago.

 More allowance for slop not only makes the gun easier to produce, which was a must for the fledgling USSR when the AK47 was developed, but it also means all that grit and grossness can’t cause a stoppage of the action and is less likely to cause undue wear and tear as well.

 In short, you can run an AK longer, dirtier, and cheaper than an AR-15.

 The very best AKs are the ones that take the design specifications and ensure that, even with the loose tolerances, there’s still a high degree of precision and care taken during manufacturing.

 This gives you the best of both worlds: you get the accuracy you would expect from a precision-machined firearm (most of it, anyway) along with the AK’s legendary reliability.
-And the AKs on this list do a great job of marrying the performance we expect from modern firearms with the ruggedness that Kalashnikov demanded all those years ago.
+And the AKs on this list does a great job of marrying the performance we expect from modern firearms with the ruggedness that Kalashnikov demanded all those years ago.

 A Note About Stamped Vs Milled Receivers